- Competitive Analysis

 SEO for Middle of the Funnel Marketing

-Nobody goes to page two, or page three.
+Nobody goes to page two, or on page three.
 If your website isn’t ranking on page one, you may as well be obsolete.
 What I recommend to target this audience is that you answer absolutely every question a potential customer might ask in the form of blogs, research papers, and features on your website.
-Make sure each piece of content is optimized for mobile SEO.
+Make sure you optimize each piece of content for mobile SEO.

 Reviews are the second golden ticket for middle of the funnel digital marketing—92 percent of online consumers read them, and 88 percent of them trust online reviews as much as personal recommendations.
 Here’s one probable explanation why: consumers don’t trust advertising and marketing anymore, if they ever really did.
 Now, it’s no longer shut-your-eyes-and-hope-for-a-good-refund-policy—people can effectively shop based on others’ experiences (which is one reason customer service is so important).